Chapter 14: Standards & Guidelines

 When an ACRL committee or section determines that the useful life of an ACRL standard or guideline has ended, the following procedures are used to officially rescind the document.
 These procedures apply only to rescinding a standard or guideline when no revision of the existing document is planned.

-1. The committee or section that promulgated the standard or guideline may forward a request to rescind the document to the SAC chair at its own initiative or as a result of a contact from the SAC liaison.
+1. The committee or section that promulgated the standard or guideline may forward a request to rescind the document to the SC chair at its own initiative or as a result of a contact from the SC liaison.

 2. Before the next ALA conference or midwinter meeting, the committee or section executive committee distributes the announcement of the intended rescission through those email distribution lists consulted by practitioners in the area covered by the standard or guideline.
 Should the committee or section chose to do so, it may also schedule a discussion period at its meeting at the next ALA conference or midwinter meeting.